ooaklee/ghatd/external/streaker/README.md

 lesson completion, saved item, or playback means.
 Host applications define those domain events and pass a stable streak scope into Streaker.

+Use Streaker when a host application needs idempotent "completed this period" tracking plus current count, best count, and history.

 ## Core Concepts

 A streak entry is unique per: